Sousse Governorate

-Sousse Governorate (ولاية سوسة Wilāyat Sūsah [ˈsuː.sə]; Gouvernorat de Sousse) is one of the twenty-four governorates (provinces) of Tunisia.
-It is beside the eastern coast of Tunisia in the north-east of the country and covers an area of 2,621 km2 and has a population of 674,971 (2014 census).
+Sousse Governorate (ولاية سوسة Wilāyat Sūsah [ˈsuː.sə]; Gouvernorat de Sousse) is one of the 24 governorates of Tunisia.
+It is beside the eastern coast of Tunisia in the north-east of the country and covers an area of 2,621 km2 and has a population of 762,281 (2024 census).
 The capital is Sousse.
+The governorate of Sousse is Tunisia's second largest tourist destination, boasting 115 hotels with a capacity of 40,000 beds spread across the Sousse-Jawhara, Sousse-Medina, Sousse-Nord, and Sousse-Sud regions.
+Two new tourist areas are currently being developed in Hergla and Bouficha.
+They will have a capacity of over 20,000 beds.

 Geography

 The area compasses most of the broad eastern coastal plain (which has a hot Mediterranean climate) featuring salt and fresh water lakes, fed by winter rains.
 A narrow strip of forest, the Foret Nationale de Tunisie, adjoins part of the beach swathe between Sousse and Hammamet to the far north, the beach forming most of the coastline.
-These cities are on the Gulf of Hammamet which is a gently-curved bay.
+These cities are on the Gulf of Hammamet which is a gently curved bay.
 The largest lake is the Sebkhet de Sidi El Hani which is shared with two other areas but is mostly in the Sousse Governorate.

 Elevations are pronounced in the second national park in the area, which is mainly in Nabeul Governorate, is on all of the seaward sides of Hammam Bent Djadidi adjoining the northern border.

 Transport

 Linked by the widest road in the country and railways to Tunis, the area has roads and railways leading further into the country and towards Libya as well as an airport beside the main port city of Sousse, Monastir Habib Bourguiba International Airport which is beyond its short eastern border in much smaller Monastir Governorate.
-There is a Metro line that goes from Sousse Beb Djedid threw Monastir to Mahdia.
+There is a Metro line that goes from Sousse Beb Djedid through Monastir to Mahdia.